RicardoGomesRocha/Hacker-Rank-Challenges/kangaroo/README.md

 #Kangaroo

-You can find more info here: https://www.hackerrank.com/challenges/kangaroo/problem
+You can find more info about this problem in here: https://www.hackerrank.com/challenges/kangaroo/problem